SoyMilkIsOk/terp-mirror/README.md

 * `target_fps` &mdash; Desired update rate for the projector display.
 * `timers.rolling` &mdash; Seconds spent animating the spinner before revealing a result.
 * `timers.result` &mdash; Seconds the placeholder prize card stays on screen.
+  The prize banner now shows a transparent, red "YOU WIN" frame in a festive Chalkduster-style font so it pops on the Halloween projector without the blinding white background.
 * `timers.cooldown` &mdash; Seconds to wait before returning to the idle camera feed.

 ## Running the mirror